jquense/yup/README.md

 #### `mixed.strict()` (default: `false`)

-Sets the `strict` option to `true`, telling the schema to not try and cast the passed in value before validating it.
+Sets the `strict` option to `true`.
+Strict schemas skip coercion and transformation attempts, validating the value "as is".

 #### `mixed.default(value)`

-Sets a default value to use when the value is `undefined`.
+Sets a default value to use when the value is `undefined` (or `null` when the schema is not nullable).
+Defaults are created after transformations are executed, but before validations, to help ensure that safe defaults are specified.
 The default value will be cloned on each use wich can incur performance penalty for objects and arrays.
 To avoid this overhead you can also pass a function that returns an new default.

 ```js
   yup.string.default('nothing');